yeminghui/Mobip/README.md

 # Mobip

-The official implementation of Mobip is about to open source.
-We are cleaning the code.
+The official implementation of Mobip will be open-sourced very soon.